 The Secret of Hod: The Immense Light of Yosef HaTzaddik and the Song of King David

-When the people of Israel suffer, the nations of the world lose their faith, but the salvation of Hashem restores faith to the entire world.
-Yosef HaTzaddik, from within his suffering in the pit and in prison, brought down to the world a light of joy so immense that King David needed to constrict it through his song.
-This is the secret of the trait of Hod (Splendor/Submission) of Mashiach ben David—the supreme ability to rejoice even when you are defeated.
+When the Jewish people suffer, the nations of the world lose their faith, but Hashem's salvation restores faith to the entire world.
+Yosef HaTzaddik, from within his suffering in the pit and the prison, brought down to the world a light of joy so immense that King David needed to constrict it through his song.
+This is the secret of the trait of Hod (splendor and submission) of Mashiach ben David—the supreme ability to rejoice even when you are defeated.

-When Jews suffer and undergo tribulations, the entire world is liable to fall from faith.
-The nations look at the people of Israel and ask: "How does Hashem allow such a thing to happen to a Jew?"
+When Jews suffer and endure tribulations, the entire world is liable to fall from its faith.
+The nations look at the Jewish people and ask, "How can Hashem allow such a thing to happen to a Jew?"
 Regarding this, King David says in Tehillim (Psalms):

-"Praise Hashem, all you nations; extol Him, all you peoples.
+"Praise Hashem, all nations; laud Him, all peoples.
 For His loving-kindness has overwhelmed us, and the truth of Hashem is forever, Halleluyah."

-The question arises: If the loving-kindness has overwhelmed us, the people of Israel, why are the nations the ones who need to praise Hashem?
-The answer is that the nations of the world lift their eyes to the people of Israel.
-When things are good for the people of Israel, the nations recognize that the God of Israel is the God of Truth.
-Everyone knows that the Torah of Israel is a Torah of truth, which does not allow for lawlessness, unlike other faiths where a person can sin, confess, and move on as he pleases.
+The question arises: If the loving-kindness has overwhelmed us, the Jewish people, why are the nations the ones who need to praise Hashem?
+The answer is that the nations of the world lift their eyes to the Jewish people.
+When things are good for the Jewish people, the nations recognize that the God of Israel is the God of truth.
+Everyone knows that the Torah of Israel is a Torah of truth, which does not allow for lawlessness, unlike other beliefs where a person can sin, confess, and continue onward as he pleases.

 But when they see that there are troubles for Israel, the whole world falls from faith.
-The nations wonder: After all, the Jews are a quiet people who do no harm to anyone, and if such things are done to them—where is the justice?
+The nations wonder: The Jews are a quiet people who do no harm to anyone, and if this is done to them—where is the justice?
 Therefore, when Hashem does kindness with Israel and avenges their vengeance, the nations of the world return to their faith.
-This is also the explanation of the verse at the end of the Song of Haazinu:
+This is also the explanation of the verse at the end of the Song of Ha'azinu:

 When the nations hear that Hashem is avenging the vengeance of Israel, everyone begins to believe that Hashem is truly God.